Unitary anchored planar algebras: Preliminaries

-First, since $\psi$ is a state (specifically $\sum_i\psi(p_i)=1$), \eqref{eq:FactorThroughMatrixGroupoid} completely determines $\psi$ in terms of $\pi$ (e.g., see \cite[Cor.~3.17]{2010.01067}), which proves part (1) of the lemma.
-Second, \eqref{eq:FactorThroughMatrixGroupoid} also determines $\pi$ in terms of $\psi$, so there is at most one unitary dual functor $\vee$ for which a given state $\psi$ can be spherical.
-We calculate below that $\psi$ is indeed spherical for the unitary dual functor obtained by defining $\pi$ in terms of $\psi$ as in \eqref{eq:FactorThroughMatrixGroupoid}:
+Since $\sum_i\psi(p_i)=1$, \eqref{eq:FactorThroughMatrixGroupoid} completely determines $\psi$ in terms of $\pi$.
+This proves part (1) of the lemma.
+Equation \eqref{eq:FactorThroughMatrixGroupoid} also determines $\pi$ in terms of $\psi$, so there is at most one unitary dual functor $\vee$ for which a given state $\psi$ can be spherical.
+It remains to verify that $\psi$ is spherical for the unitary dual functor associated to the homomrphism $\pi$ defined in~\eqref{eq:FactorThroughMatrixGroupoid}:

 This proves part (2) of the lemma. \end{proof}